ausmarton/quantum-resilient/README.md

 The framework includes a master orchestration system that can execute all experiments across all environments with a single command.

+**⭐ PRIMARY SCRIPT: `run_all_experiments.sh`** - Use this for all experiment runs.

+For script architecture and when to use each script, see [Script Architecture Guide](docs/guides/script-architecture.md).

 ### Experiment Matrix

 Define your complete experiment configuration in `orchestration/experiment_matrix.yaml`: